marienguyen20/Twilio_sendsms/README.md

 Make sure the phone number using the following format:
 [+][country code][phone number including area code]

-### Save your changes and run this script from your terminal:
+### Save your changes and run this script from your terminal
 python send_sms.py